This sermon was presented to faculty and students of Covenant Bible Seminary in Lakewood, Washington during the autumn of 2013.

 This leads us to my final point … Walking with God

 Walking humbly with God and being obedient to him is not always an easy task, just look at St. Peter.
-While St. Peter was a devout disciple of Christ, he was known for placing himself before Christ.
+While St. Peter was a devout disciple of Jesus, he was known for placing actions before thought.
 On the other hand, the Prophet Samuel had no trouble keeping the cart behind the horse.
-Another example comes from the military march, in such a march everyone knows their place and everyone follows the general.
-Regardless of the image we use, the message it the same, we are the ones who are to humbly walk with God.
-When one is walking humbly they are moving in a manner that is the opposite of walking with pride.
+While God is tolerant of our short comings, we are expected to align ourselves with God and walk according to his ways and not our own.
+When we are walking humbly we are moving in a manner that is the opposite of walking with pride.
 This kind of walk requires every thought and desire within oneself to be brought into submission and obedient to the will of God.
-This means that our movements are to be reflections of what the Lord our God requires of us and out of our greatest sense of respect towards the sacred, we are to have the highest degree of reverence for the Lord our God.
-Therefore we are to walk according to the ways of the Lord and unconditionally love God; this means we are to love LORD our God with our entire heart, soul, mind, and with all of our strength.
-(Mark 12:30) Our walk with God must be a total commitment to his ways and an openness of our hearts to Christ and his will for us.
+This means that our movements are to be reflections of what LORD, our God, requires of us and out of our greatest sense of respect towards the sacred, we are to have the highest degree of reverence for the Lord our God.
+Therefore we are to walk according to the ways of LORD and unconditionally love God; this means we are to love LORD our God with our entire heart, soul, mind, and with all of our strength.
+Our walk with God must be a total commitment to his ways and an openness of our hearts to Christ and his will for us.
 We must minimize and contain our self-will and human attitudes, because they are contrary to the will of God; so that the Spirit of God may come into our lives and dwell in our hearts.
 Our walk continues throughout our life and if our hearts are humble and open to the Spirit of God, he will guide us on the path until that day when we close our eyes for the last time.
 Therefore, let us not waste a single minute on cutting our own path and walking according to our own will, but instead walk humbly before our God.